oaariasm/oaariasm/README.md

 I am a sysadmin with knowledge of Linux servers, Active Directory and network management.
 I am also using Python for automation tools and along with Django to learn web development.

-- 🌱 Working with Django and Jam.py to develop software solutions for enterprises and small businesses.

-- 📚 Learning JavaScript

-- 📫 Contact me at oaariasm@gmail.com

 <h3 align="left">Connect with me:</h3>

 <p align="left">